LuiseFreese/mermaid/docs/ARCHITECTURE.md

 ## System Overview

-The Mermaid to Dataverse Converter is a **production-ready Node.js web application** deployed on Azure App Service that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.
+The Mermaid to Dataverse Converter is a **Node.js web application** deployed on Azure App Service that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.

 ### Key Characteristics